ShanClayton/Covid/README.md

-# Covid-19 Prevention Tips,Tracker, and Resources
+# Covid-19 Prevention Tips, Tracker & Resources
 Resource website that tracks current Covid-19 cases in the United States.
+Prevention tips and resources are also provided.
 # Credit
 Images from Vexels
 <a href="https://www.vexels.com/vectors/preview/193288/covid-19-washing-hands-icon"> Covid 19 washing hands icon </a>